-With my recent relocation to the Tucson area I will initially be concentrating on providing high quality hands on Instructor Training to qualified shooters desiring to become part of the exciting, fast growing USCCA Instructor Program.
+Since my fall of 2016 relocation to the Tucson area, I have been concentrating on providing high-quality hands on USCCA Instructor Training to qualified shooters.
+Qualified shooters can become part of the exciting, fast-growing USCCA Instructor Program.
 I plan at least 4 to 6 instructor classes per year.

 These short, small custom handgun classes are designed with you and focus on what you want to learn, improve on, or master.
-Everything is based based on where your skiils are and where you want to be in the future.
-No prearranged 6 or 8 hr class with 10 people of different skill levels, backgrounds and goals being exposed to a variety of techninques and skillls, that may or may not suit there needs.
+Everything is based on where your skills are and where you want to be in the future.
+No prearranged 6 or 8 hr class with 10 people of different skill levels, backgrounds and goals being exposed to a variety of techniques and skills, that may or may not suit their needs.

-Details on our personalized handgun training are here for selecting the correct pistol, basic markmanship skills, intermediate skills and drills, holster draw, intro to competitive and intro to defensive shooting skills
+Details on our personalized handgun training are here for selecting the correct pistol, basic marksmanship skills, intermediate skills and drills, holster draw, intro to competitive and intro to defensive shooting skills

 It really DOES matter who you select for your training and that they have the knowledge, skills, training and experience to present the topic in a manner that is meaningful and useful to you.